darthShadow/docker-tautulli/README.md

 # docker-tautulli
-Tautulli Docker Image based on Ubuntu
+Tautulli Docker Image based on Debian with the full Python3 Image